Refs/dev-plat/README.md

 ```

+> warning : when we call this.store.pipe(select(fromStore.getLeftMenusState)), we just return a observable, the selector function won't be called until we subscribe it;

 ## develop the appComponent

 > the AppComponent is a router component , it have two view component NavComponent and SidenavComponent;